matiboux/matiboux-guides/app/app/src/content/docs/dev/github/repo.md

 After a bunch of changes are merged into the `dev` branch and are deemed production-ready, they can be merged into the higher-level primary branches.
 For example, from `dev` into `staging`, then later from `staging` into `main`.

-### Settings
+### Repository settings

-- Pull Requests:
+This is the typical configuration I use in my GitHub repositories.

+Under "Pull Requests":
-  - ✅ Enable `Allow merge commits`: Use merge commits to merge pull requests between primary branches and preserve all commit history between the primary branches.
+- ✅ Enable `Allow merge commits`:
+  - Use merge commits to merge between primary branches: e.g. from `dev` into `main`.
-  - ✅ Enable `Allow squash merging`: Use squash commits to merge pull requests between secondary branches and primary branches to keep the commit history clean.
-To keep the commit history meaningful, ensure the feature branches are atomic and makes changes for a well-defined purpose.
+  - Preserves all commit history between branches.
+  - 🔧 Set default commit message to `Pull request title`.
+- ✅ Enable `Allow squash merging`:
+  - Use squash commits to merge with secondary branches: e.g. from `feat/*` into `dev`.
+  - Combines all feature branch commits into a single commit in the main history.
+  - 🔧 Set default commit message to `Pull request title`.
 - ❎ Disable `Allow rebase merging`.

 <span></span>

 - ✅ Enable `Always suggest updating pull request branches`

-<span></span>

 - ✅ Enable `Allow auto-merge`

-<span></span>

 - ✅ Enable `Automatically delete head branches`

-<span></span>
+Under "Archives":
+- ❎ Disable `Include Git LFS objects in archives`

+Under "Pushes":
 - ✅ Enable `Limit how many branches and tags can be updated in a single push`
+  - 🔧 Default is up to `5` branches and tags, `2` may be sufficient.

 ## Use repository